CivML-PolyMtl/cutagi-doc/guide/quick-tutorial.md

 ## Build Regression Model

-We will use a FNN with a simple architecture.
-We will use the RegressionMLP class already defined and consistent with this basic regression problem (you can find the class implementation [here](modules/models?id=regression-mlp-class)).
+We use a FNN with a simple architecture as defined in the RegressionMLP class (you can find the class implementation [here](modules/models?id=regression-mlp-class)).

 ```python
 # Model